webbidevaajat/tsatool-app/README.md

 To get familiar with road weather station data models and properties, see the documentation for the [real time API](https://www.digitraffic.fi/tieliikenne/).

-You can get a some kind of a clue about what this is about by reading our first [Wiki page](https://github.com/webbidevaajat/tsatool-app/wiki/Ehtosetin-muotoilu) about formatting the input data (in Finnish).
+You can get some kind of a clue about what this is about by reading our first [Wiki page](https://github.com/webbidevaajat/tsatool-app/wiki/Ehtosetin-muotoilu) about formatting the input data (in Finnish).

 **TODO:** database model (briefly)